Common Names

 Mechanism of Action

-Vitamin C is essential for the formation and polymerization of collagen; therefore deficiency results in scurvy and poor wound healing (1).
-Vitamin C also inhibits hyaluronidase leading to the hypothesis that it can prevent cancer metastasis by strengthening the buildup and preventing the breakdown of collagen (45).
+Vitamin C is essential for the formation and polymerization of collagen, so its deficiency results in scurvy and poor wound healing (1).
+It also inhibits hyaluronidase leading to the hypothesis that it can prevent metastasis by strengthening collagen (45).

-Other preclinical studies suggest that ascorbate can regulate hematopoietic stem cell function and leukemogenesis (77).
+Other preclinical data suggest ascorbate can regulate hematopoietic stem cell function and leukemogenesis (77).
 In leukemic cells, vitamin C compensated for Tet2 mutations to restore normal function (78).
 In non-small-cell lung cancer and glioblastoma cells, pharmacological ascorbate selectively sensitized these cells (79).
 Ascorbate decreases colon cancer cell proliferation by downregulating specificity proteins (48).
 It also depletes ATP and induces autophagy and cell death in prostate cancer cells (49).
-Preferential oxidative cytotoxic effects on cancer cells may be due to the presence of intracellular iron (50), copper (51), an increase in p53 activity (52), and overexpression of sodium-dependent vitamin C transporter 2 (53).
-Further, high-dose vitamin C was reported to inhibit metastasis of breast cancer cells by inhibiting epithelial-mesenchymal transition (82).
+Preferential oxidative cytotoxic effects on cancer cells may be due to the presence of intracellular iron (50), copper (51), increased p53 activity (52), and overexpression of sodium-dependent vitamin C transporter 2 (53).
+High-dose vitamin C also appeared to suppress metastasis of breast cancer cells by inhibiting epithelial-mesenchymal transition (82).

 Dehydroascorbic acid, the oxidized form of vitamin C, may have cytoprotective effects by preserving mitochondrial membrane potential (38).